Shoaling of Finite-Amplitude Rogue Waves: Experimental Study

-In \jfm{figure}~\ref{fig:kurtosis1kh} we observe the maximum excess kurtosis atop the breakwater as a function of the wave steepness observed at the same position, taking into account the spectral shift, for the two wave gauge configurations.
-We find a steep rise of the peak in excess kurtosis for increasing wave steepness up to the point in which wave breaking starts $(k_{p2} H_{s2} \sim 0.25)$, followed by a decay by 25--45\%.
-Our results contrast with the aforementioned flat-bottom and mild slope results \citep{Xu2021,Karmpadakis2022}, which observe a five to six times smaller peak in excess kurtosis, as well as a much stronger decay in excess kurtosis ($> 100\%$) towards negative values when wave breaking is dominant.
-The likely source for this different behavior is the milder slope in \citet{Xu2021} and \citet{Karmpadakis2022} than in our experiments.
-Moreover, it is possible that the water depth was not sufficiently shallow to drop the excess kurtosis below zero.
+In \jfm{Figure}~\ref{fig:FINAL} we observe the maximum excess kurtosis atop the breakwater as a function of wave steepness.
+We find a steep rise of the peak in excess kurtosis \ac{with the increase} of wave steepness up to the point \ac{of wave breaking initialization} $(k_{p2} H_{s2} \sim 0.25)$, followed by a decay of \sm{15--50\%}.
+Our results contrast with the aforementioned flat bottom and mild slope results \citep{Xu2021,Karmpadakis2022}, which observe a five to six times smaller peak in excess kurtosis. \jk{They even observed} negative excess kurtosis when wave breaking dominates.
+The likely source for this different behaviour is the milder slope in \citet{Xu2021} and \citet{Karmpadakis2022} than in our experiments.
+Moreover, the water depth in our experiment was not sufficiently shallow to drop the excess kurtosis below zero\jk{, as expected by the summary of theory in \jfm{Figure} \ref{fig:GammaHs}}.

-Indeed, at least for unidirectional deep or intermediate water conditions, the breaking threshold of steep Stokes waves dominated by modulational instability may be larger than predicted by empirical models, see for instance Section 5.2 of \citet{Babanin2011}.
-This breaking thereshold may increase even further when considering shallower depths \citep{mostert2020inertial} and wave directionality in finite water regimes \citep{karmpadakis2020average}.
-We also would like to highlight that a quantitative approach to determine wave breaking dissipation is achieved when conducting large eddy \citep{kim2021large} or direct numerical simulations \citep{liu2023wave}.
-However, in view of the number of waves and duration of the processes, this is very challenging to undertake.
+Indeed, the breaking threshold of steep Stokes waves dominated by modulation instability may be larger than predicted by empirical models for unidirectional \ac{in} deep or intermediate water conditions, see for instance Section 5.2 of \citet{Babanin2011}.
+This breaking threshold may increase even further when considering shallower depths \citep{mostert2020inertial} and wave directionality in finite water regimes \citep{karmpadakis2020average}.
+We also would like to highlight that \jk{estimations of wave breaking dissipation rates can be obtained through} large eddy simulations or direct numerical simulations \citep{kim2021large,liu2023wave}.
+However, in view of the number of waves and duration of the processes, this is very challenging to undertake \jk{in our conditions}.